 A Generac Guardian home standby generator next to a privacy fence of a home.

-Because of the power they offer, whole-home generators are one of the more costly options.
+Because of the power they offer, whole home generators are one of the more costly options.
 They also require professional installation and maintenance.
-Whole-home generators run on either liquid propane or natural gas and just like a home air conditioning unit, they automatically turn on when needed and turn off when they’re no longer needed.
+Whole home generators run on either liquid propane or natural gas and, just like a home air conditioning unit, they automatically turn on and off as needed.
 To learn more about home generators, check out our buying guide.

 General Wattage Requirements